 Consumer Lending: Inequity & Debt, From Students to Homeowners

-Redlining permeated America's place-based financing system until the Community Reinvestment Act (CRA), a key piece of legislation in the 1970s, made redlining illegal and launched a new era of activities intended to reverse its effects.
-Nonetheless, a century of extractive practices and the less overt forms of modern-day redlining practices have preventing us from achieving racial equity.
+Redlining was openly sanctioned by America's place-based financing system until the Community Reinvestment Act (CRA), a key piece of legislation in the 1970s, made redlining illegal and launched a new era of activities intended to reverse its effects.
+Nonetheless, a century of extractive practices and the less overt forms of modern-day redlining practices have preventing us from overcoming racial injustice.
 According to the Center for Responsible Lending, for example, predatory lending today costs U.S. borrowers $9B a year, particularly affecting low- income borrowers and people of color.
 Below are some of the ways that foundations and other investors are working to undo the long-term, compounding effects of inequity that continue to persist.

 All forms of debt, from home mortgages, to student debt, to payday and predatory loans, have disproportionately harmed people of color.
 For impact investors, ending extractive lending practices, disrupting their ability to reach low income communities, or offering better alternatives all provide powerful opportunities to intervene.

 The industry of community development financial institutions (CDFIs), one of the first impact investing systems in the U.S., was designed to meet the needs of low incomes communities.
 Although they continue to pursue equity and evolve their practices to achieve racial equity, a multitude of factors have hindered progress.